awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-console.md

 1. For **Report group name**, enter a name for your report group\.

+1.  \(Optional\) For **Tags**, enter the name and value of any tags that you want supporting AWS services to use\.
+Use **Add row** to add a tag\.
+You can add up to 50 tags\.

-1. If you want to upload the raw data of your test report results to an S3 bucket:
+1. If you want to upload the raw data of your test report results to an Amazon S3 bucket:

    1. Select **Backup to Amazon S3**\.